Want to take a trip to Japan but can’t physically travel?

 DISCLAIMER: This is NOT a sponsored article.

-What is “Akihabara Online Tour”?
+What is the “Akihabara Online Tour”?

-It’s the best Anime online tour.
+Well, simply put, it’s the best anime online tour.

-These tours are done in English and/or Japanese and are private or for small groups.
+These tours are done in English and/or Japanese and are for private or small groups.

-These tours are surprisingly individualized and Yuki does not give the same tour twice.
+These tours are surprisingly individualized, and Yuki does not give the same tour twice.

 Before the tour, you are sent a form to fill out about your interest in anime.
 It is VERY IMPORTANT that you fill this out with as much detail as possible.